 a.)
-For Lightsensor connect the white wire to C7, black wire to negative port and red wire to positive port.
+For the lightsensor connect the white wire to C7, black wire to negative port and red wire to positive port.

-Part D: Program the Circuit
+Part C: Program the Circuit

-Now we can start to program the functions of the smart streetlight.
-To do this HTML and JavaScript Loop is needed.
+Now we can start to program the functions of the radiation counter.
+To do this, HTML and JavaScript Loop are needed.